 Fashion and Its Evolution Over the Years

-Fashion evolution is a global language that is spoken by many and understood by all.
+Fashion is a global language that is spoken by many and understood by all.
 The fashion industry has boomed and has been expanding exponentially over the last 100 years with its influence only set to soar in the coming years.
 Year after year, the world has witnessed the evolution of fashion where new trends are introduced and explored, and people of the world continue to be influenced by them and the many fashion icons.
 But, did you know that in the initial 1920s, fashion was considered a choice of wealth?
 That was the time when Coco Chanel came into the limelight and only wealthy people could afford it.
-However, that definitely changed in the next few years.
+However, that definitely evolved in the next few years.
 Fashion became a way to express one’s personality as it became more affordable and sustainable.
 In the initial few years, fashion was mainly targeted towards women with long embellished ball gowns, corsets, pencil skirts, and more.
 But now, in the last few years, more and more men have started to become a part of the fashion revolution too.
 Their voices are being heard and appreciated, and they are also following fashion trends.
-The fashion world today is amazingly influential, competitive, and an exciting space.
+The fashion world today is an amazingly influential, competitive, and exciting space.
 It has also made its way into strong and impactful movements throughout history like the pride movement.
 And today, a lot of young children also continue to aspire to make fashion their dream and their reality.
-This is how fashion has evolved now - from a luxury to an everyday necessity.
+This is how the evolution of fashion has transformed from being a luxury to an everyday necessity.

-As the era of fashion houses was underway, they started looking for creative individuals (later known as fashion designers) to showcase their talent by creating sewing patterns for garments and helping out customers by choosing apparels that will look good on their body type.
+As the era of fashion houses was underway, they started looking for creative individuals (later known as fashion designers) to showcase their talent by creating sewing patterns for garments and helping out customers by choosing apparel that will look good on their body type.
 This turned out to be revolutionary because the designers would show the customers finished products rather than ideas of the garments.
 As more and more finished garments started rolling out of fashion houses designed especially for customers, the fashion houses experienced a massive boom in their sales and popularity.
-Fashion became a kind of cultural movement for people that helped them dress as they like because now apparels were being created especially for them.
+Fashion became a kind of cultural movement for people that helped them dress as they like because now garments were being created especially for them.
 This accelerated the evolution of fashion further.

-The Great Depression hit in 1929 followed by World War II so fashion took a backseat and clothes that were durable became the frontline.
-But right after the World War in the 1950s, fashion grabbed the spotlight once again.
+The Great Depression hit in 1929 followed by World War II and that's when fashion took a backseat and clothes that were durable became the frontline.
+But, right after the World War in the 1950s, fashion grabbed the spotlight once again.
 Various new styles became available for men and women, and Europe started becoming the new hub of fashion for the world.
 In terms of female fashion, evening wear was the new fad.
 Cocktail dresses, gowns and styles of lingerie came into existence.
 Although ready-to-wear clothing was in fashion, the unique styles made them popular.
-When rock and roll, Hollywood came into the picture so many styles were invented and the young generation became obsessed with clothing.
+When rock and roll Hollywood came into the picture, so many styles were invented and the young generation became obsessed with clothing.
 As the decade changed, so did the style.
-Then we came into the 2000s.
+And, then we came into the 2000s.
 Fashion is and will be at its peak for decades to come and it only inspires change in people’s thinking and outlook.
 This huge creative and glamorous world is ever-evolving and gives us opportunities to create masterpieces out of simple pieces of fabric!
 If anything, we can simply call it magic.